Purcell Trench manufacturing company

 Public conservation lands shouldn’t be turned into playgrounds any more than they should be turned into tree farms, or cow pastures.

 ARC members don’t want to buy private land, pay taxes and cover the downside costs of “playground” development.
-Like the timber industry (thinks you should pay them to “log public forests back to health”), or the livestock industry (believes they should pay about ten percent as much to graze on National Forest or BLM land as on private land), or the mining industry (has argued public minerals should be free for the taking), the ARC wants to exploit your public resources for modest fee or free.
+Like the timber industry (has argued you should pay them to “log public forests back to health”), or the livestock industry (believes they should pay about ten percent as much to graze on National Forest or BLM land as on private land), or the mining industry (has argued public minerals should be free for the taking), the ARC wants to exploit your public resources for modest fee or free.
 Along the way, they wish to collect income directly from you and have your tax dollars pay for infrastructure, administration and environmental amelioration.
 What a deal!

 ARC members have plenty of motivation to cash in on the possibility of converting your conservation lands to partnership playgrounds, what is the motive for other parties interested in user fees?